-Here is a great video by NZ Police about theft from cars. watch the timer – these people are scarily fast!
+Here is a great video by NZ Police about theft from cars.
+Watch the timer!

-If at all possible, try to organise your Christmas shopping so that you don’t have to store items in your car while you continue shopping – thefts from cars tend to increase at this time of year.
+Keep valuables with you at all times.
+If at all possible, try to organise your shopping so that you don’t have to store items in your car – thefts from cars happen at all times of the year.

-Ten simple things you can do to keep your house secure while you’re away over the holiday period.
+Ten simple things you can do to keep your house secure while you’re away.

 1. Make sure a trusted neighbour or relative know that you are away and get them to keep an eye on your house while you are away.